python-sge/sge/doc-src/pong.rst

 :func:`sge.keyboard.get_pressed` returns the state of a key on the keyboard.
 We will check this in the step event to decide how the paddle should move on any given frame.
-The step event, defined by :meth:`sge.Object.event_step`, is an event which always executes every frame.
+The step event, defined by :meth:`sge.dsp.Object.event_step`, is an event which always executes every frame.

 What we will do is subtract the state of :attr:`up_key` from the state of :attr:`down_key`.
 This will give us ``-1`` if only :attr:`up_key` is